 3. Whole-Grain Bread

-You finish a spectacular dish and the plate is smeared in the scrumptious sauce.
+You've just finished a spectacular dish, and the plate is smeared with scrumptious sauce.
 If you're in Spain, that means it's time to rebañar, or mop up all of that amazing sauce with a piece of bread.

 Rebañando is a stellar way to get more whole grains.
-Much of the bread in Spain is unrefined and freshly baked, and it's an ever-present sight at meals for this purpose alone.
+Much of the bread in Spain is unrefined and freshly baked, and it's an ever-present sight at most meals.

-Healthy whole grains are the base of the Mediterranean diet in Spain.
-In addition to the art form that is rebañando, many Spaniards will enjoy a piece of toasted bread with extra virgin olive oil and fresh tomato for breakfast.
+Healthy whole grains are one of the foundations of the Mediterranean diet in Spain.
+In addition to the art form that is rebañando, many Spaniards will enjoy a piece of toasted bread with extra virgin olive oil and fresh tomato (pan con tomate) for breakfast.

 4. Simple Daily Exercise

-The Spanish verb pasear means "to take a walk."
-In this case, said walk (or paseo) usually has no particular destination and is simply a way to enjoy the outdoors and move around a bit.
+Consider the Spanish verb pasear, which means "to take a walk."
+In this case, the walk (or paseo) usually has no particular destination and is simply a way to enjoy the outdoors and move around a bit.

-Exercise, even if it is just walking from place to place throughout the day, goes hand in hand with the Mediterranean diet in Spain.
-Spanish cities are designed for walking and as such people tend to get around mainly on foot.
+Exercise, even if it's just walking from place to place throughout the day, goes hand in hand with the Mediterranean diet in Spain.
+Spanish cities are designed for walking, and people tend to get around mainly on foot.

 5. High-Quality Seafood

-The seafood selection is a thing of beauty in Spain.
+Spain's seafood selection is a thing of beauty.
 And thank goodness for all the variety, as fish is one of the main sources of protein in the Mediterranean diet.

-This way of eating shuns red meat, suggesting it only be eaten once or twice per month.
-Instead it recommends a daily serving of fish, which is high in omega-3 fats
+This way of eating pushes red meat aside, suggesting it only be eaten once or twice per month.
+It recommends getting your daily protein from fish instead, which is high in omega-3 fatty acids.

-Considering that Spain has nearly 5,000 kilometers of coastline, the local love of seafood might not surprise you—but some of the offerings themselves might.
+Considering that Spain has nearly 5,000 kilometers of coastline, the country's love of seafood may not surprise you—but some of the offerings themselves might.

-First things first: Some of the best seafood in Spain comes in a can.
+First things first: Some of the best fish in Spain comes in a can.
 Yes, you read that right!
-Canned seafood in Spain comes in the form of small filets of beautiful natural fish conserved in olive oil at the peak of freshness.
+Spanish canned seafood often means small filets of beautiful natural fish preserved in olive oil at the peak of freshness.

 Tuna is one of the most commonly used canned fish in Spain, and it's everywhere: on salads, in empanadas, mixed into pasta, and so much more.
-An easy (and delicious) way to keep your heart healthy!
+It's an easy, cheap, and delicious way to keep your heart healthy!

 Yet another Spanish seafood staple is anchovies.
 Even if hating anchovies has been hard-wired into you, don't knock Spanish boquerones until you try them.
-Tender, vinegary, and perfect with a cold caña of beer, these little fish will quickly become one of your favorite foods.
+Tender, vinegary, and perfect with a cold beer (or vermouth!) these little fish will quickly become one of your favorite foods.

 Anchovies also happened to be rockstars in the Mediterranean diet in Spain.
-They are packed with omega-3 and omega-6 fatty acids and protein.
+They're packed with omega-3 and omega-6 fatty acids and protein.

 6. Fresh Fruit